 In healthcare, the slippery slope argument can be used to argue that the socialisation of healthcare leads to risky health behaviour since people would not have to pay for such risky behaviour (p.
 556).
 Knowing that the expenses for healthcare are socialised, people will engage in riskier health behaviours than they would normally do if the expenses were privatised.
-This will increase the total cost of healthcare system which will in turn pressurise tax-payers and government to seek to curb the risky health behaviours that are draining public funds.
-Therefore, taxpayers and government will be forced to support measures that regulate lifestyle choices including the intrusion into private life domains such as sexual lifestyle, dietary lifestyle, etc. This will be done based on the argument that society will spend less if lifestyle choices are regulated or restricted and society will spend more if lifestyle choices are unregulated or unrestricted because comparatively some lifestyle choices are more expensive while other lifestyle choices are less expensive (p.
+This will increase the total cost of healthcare system which will in turn pressurise taxpayers and government to seek to curb the risky health behaviours that are draining public funds.
+Therefore, taxpayers and government will be forced to support measures that regulate lifestyle choices including the intrusion into private life domains such as sexual lifestyle, dietary lifestyle, etc. This will be done based on the argument that society will spend less if lifestyle choices are unregulated or unrestricted because comparatively some lifestyle choices are more expensive while other lifestyle choices are less expensive (p.
 556).